knative/docs/docs/serving/services/configure-probing.md

 !!! note
-    Be aware that Knative also does some defaulting (checking readiness on the traffic port using a HTTP check) and additional validation to make aggressive probing work.
+    Be aware that Knative also does some defaulting (checking readiness on the traffic port using an HTTP check) and additional validation to make aggressive probing work.

 !!! warning
     As the Queue-Proxy container does not rewrite or check defined Liveness probes, it is important to know that Kubernetes can and will restart specific containers once a Liveness probe fails.
 Make sure to also include the same check that you define as a Liveness probe as a Readiness probe to make sure Knative is aware of the failing container in the Pod.
-Otherwise, it is possible that you see connection errors during the restart of a container caused by the Liveness probe failure.
+Otherwise, you may see, it is possible that you see connection errors during the restart of a container caused by the Liveness probe failure.